-GRI Code Description Reference or Short Answer Global Compac Principle Strate egy & Analysis 1.1 Statement from the most senior decision- maker of the organization.
-CEO's Message 1-10 1.2 Description of key impacts, risks, and opportunities.
-2012 Annual Report pp. 11-18, 25- 27 Orgar nizational Profile 2.1 Name of the organization.
-ManpowerGroup Inc. 2.2 Primary brands, products, and/or services.
-2012 Annual Report p.
-25 2.3 Operational structure of the organization, including main divisions, operating companies, subsidiaries, and joint ventures.
-2012 Annual Report 2.4 Location of organization's headquarters.
-Milwaukee, Wisconsin, USA 2.5 Number of countries where the organization operates, and names of countries with either major operations or that are specifically relevant to the sustainability issues covered in the report.
-2012 Annual Report p.84 2.6 Nature of ownership and legal form.
-2012 Annual Report 2.7 Markets served (including geographic breakdown, sectors served, and types of customers/beneficiaries).
-2012 Annual Report 2.8 Scale of the reporting organization.
-2012 Annual Report p.
-22 2.9 Significant changes during the reporting period regarding size, structure, or ownership.
-In 2011, the acquisition of 3 entities in Asia and 1 entity in Europe added nearly 1% revenue growth to our consolidated results.
+2.1Name of the organization.ManpowerGroup Inc.2.2Primary brands, products, and/or services.2012 Annual Report p.
+252.3Operational structure of the organization, including main divisions, operating companies, including main divisions, operating companies,2012 Annual Report.
+2.3Operational structure of the organization, including main divisions, operating companies,2012 Annual Report including main divisions, operating companies, subsidiaries, and joint ventures.
+2.4 Location of organization's headquarters.
+Milwaukee, Wisconsin, USA 2.5Number of countries where the organization operates, and names of countries with either major operations or that are specifically relevant to the sustainability issues covered in the report.2012 Annual Report p.84 2.6Nature of ownership and legal form.2012 Annual Report 2.7Markets served (including geographic breakdown, sectors served, and types of customers/beneficiaries).2012 Annual Report 2.8Scale of the reporting organization.2012 Annual Report 2.9Significant changes during the reporting period regarding size, structure, or ownership.In 2011, the acquisition of 3 entitie in Asia and 1 entity in Europe added nearly 1% revenue growth to our consolidated results.
 2.10 Awards received in the reporting period.
-Recognition Repor rt Parameters 3.1 Reporting period (e.g., fiscal/calendar year) for information provided.
-2011 - 2012 calendar years 3.2 Date of most recent previous report.
-2011
+Recognition